-Incoming students will receive an informational email from the Financial Aid Office once you have been accepted and after January 1, 2021.
-This email will contain detailed instructions and all necessary links.
+Incoming students will receive a financial aid checklist in their admissions packet after being accepted.
 To apply for any form of financial aid administered by the Law School, students MUST complete and follow the instructions below.

-- After November 1, visit https://studentaid.gov to complete the 2021 2022 Free Application for Federal Student Aid (FAFSA).
+- After October 1, visit https://studentaid.gov to complete the 2023 2024 Free Application for Federal Student Aid (FAFSA).
 The FAFSA must be completed for each academic year. - All students wishing to apply for Federal Aid (Federal Direct Loans and Federal work-study) must complete the FAFSA. - You will need to have a FSA User ID to electronically sign your FAFSA.
 You will be prompted to create one if you do not have an FSA User ID.